Perfect and imperfect rhymes: Unconventional exceptions

-Children's nursery rhyme This Little Piggy displays an unconventional case of slant rhyme.
-"Home" is rhymed with "none".
+The children's nursery rhyme This Little Piggy displays an unconventional (in most modern dialects) slant rhyme.
+Home is rhymed with none.
+This is because in Early modern English these words often rhymed.
+In some dialects of Northern English English, these still rhyme.

 This little piggy stayed (at) home...this little piggy had none.

-In The Hives's song "Dead Quote Olympics", singer Howlin' Pelle Almqvist rhymes "idea" with "library":
+In The Hives' song "Dead Quote Olympics", the singer Howlin' Pelle Almqvist rhymes idea with library: